SainsburyWellcomeCentre/lasagna/README.md

 ## Current status ##
 Lasagna is functional but has lots of small bugs (sorry).
-Development stalled for a while but has restarted somewhat.
+Development stalled for a while but has now restarted somewhat.
-We are looking for contributors.
+We are looking for [contributors](https://github.com/SainsburyWellcomeCentre/lasagna/wiki/Developer-How-To).